anyWareSculpture/sculpture-emulator-client/README.md

     sudo python -m SimpleHTTPServer 80

 You may have to leave the directory and enter it again and then call the above command if you run `gulp` or `gulp clean` since those commands delete the `dist/` directory.

+While developing, instead of running all the individual build commands over and over again you can use `watch` commands.

+    $ gulp watch

+Will watch everything but tests and then rebuild automatically whenever a file changes.

+    $ gulpTests

+Will watch source files and tests only for when you're doing test development.
+It will lint and test the files.

+Look through [gulpfile.js](gulpfile.js) to see all the commands that are available.